(last edited 8/13/18))

 Because the horse trusts you and wants to be with you, he should begin to "look you up."
 Even when he is working out there on the fence, he should now start looking to you for direction and support.
 Later, once you begin to ride him, he should continue to look you up frequently, giving you his attention and asking what you want him to do.

 God wants us to hook on to Him, but He does not use a flag or a rope.
-He uses trials in our lives to create pressure, to drive us around the corral and keep our feet moving.
+He uses trials in our lives to create pressure, to move our feet.
 Although He stands in the center of the corral, directing us, we may at first be oblivious to that fact.
 Eventually He gets our attention as He encourages us to look at Him and hook on.

 He never forces us to come; He has given us free will.
 Instead, He uses the pressure/release method.
 He applies just enough pressure to make it uncomfortable out there away from Him, and when we come to Him, He releases the pressure.
 We learn that it is more comfortable to be with Him.